-Can a Landlord Require Parents to Co-sign a Lease?
+Can a Landlord Require Parents to Sign as Guarantors to a Lease?

 A Tenant May Be Required to Provide a Co-Signer Who Agrees to Pay on Behalf of the Tenant.

-Two common issues where landlords 'drop the ball' occur when:
+Two common issues where landlords fail to properly obtain the anticipated security of a guarantor occur when:

 - The landlord attempts to bring a claim in the Small Claims Court as against the guarantor without first obtaining an Order as against the tenant from the Landlord Tenant Board; and